Sincronía

 Sincronía (stylized onscreen as Sincronía, tú eliges como ver la realidad) is a Mexican drama-suspense streaming television series produced by Gustavo Loza for Blim.
 It premiered on March 1, 2017.

 The series features a large ensemble cast, including actors recognized as Sofía Sisniega, Juan Pablo Medina, María Rojo, Manuel "Flaco" Ibáñez, Tommy Vásquez, Claudia Ramírez and Marco Pérez.

 Plot

 The series follows the different points of view between the people involved in the same forceful event, with the force of changing the destiny of all those involved.
-Addressing strong and topical issues such as kidnapping, trafficking in persons, influence peddling or child abuse; You will know what happens to the lives of the victims, the victimizers and those who for some reason are involved in situations where it is not easy to get ahead.
+Addressing issues such as kidnapping, trafficking in persons, influence peddling or child abuse; You will know what happens to the lives of the victims, the victimizers and those who are involved in situations where it is not easy to get ahead.